Faizme/EmoAI/replit.md

 ## Database Migration Notes

-**Important**: When updating to the version with Daily Reminders & Habit Progress:
+**Important**: When updating to the latest version:
 - The database schema has been updated with new fields and tables
 - For development: Delete `instance/vibe_journal.db` and restart the app to recreate with new schema
 - For production: Use proper database migration tools (Alembic/Flask-Migrate) to preserve existing data
+- Schema updates:
-- New schema adds: `reminder_time` column to UserProfile and `HabitProgress` table
+  - `reminder_time` column added to UserProfile
+  - `HabitProgress` table for daily progress tracking
+  - `Reminder` table for custom reminder messages (NEW)

 ## Future Enhancements